 - 1 green bell pepper, finely diced

-- 1 large tomato, finely diced or 2 tbsp tomato paste
+- 1 large tomato, finely diced or 2 tablespoon tomato paste

 - salt, to taste

 - 1 tablespoon olive oil

 - 1 tablespoon butter